kibokov/galfit_uncertainty_pipeline/README.md

 Some important notes

-1. To be explicitly clear, **you should only ever have to run one .py file.
-Trying to run individual files in the scripts folder will not do anything.**
+1. To be explicitly clear, **you should only ever have to run one .py file, called run_unc_pipeline.py.
+Trying to run individual files in the scripts folder will not do anything, by design.**
 2. If you choose the option ```print_gal_log = False```, all the GALFIT output will be redirected to the ```run_log.txt``` file.
 After a few pipeline runs, that file will tend to become quite large.
 So do delete that txt file once in a while so as to make sure it does not get very large.

 2. You will notice that the outputs directory contains some other files as well.
 The ```skyCutouts.png``` file shows the image of all the sky regions the algorithm detects to interpolate.
 These are skies that have very little bright object contamination.